 UNSCRIPTED PITCH ACCELERATOR

-NBCUniversal LAUNCH, in partnership with NBCU Entertainment, is looking for the next, big unscripted idea through its first-ever UNSCRIPTED PITCH ACCELERATOR.
+NBCUniversal LAUNCH, in partnership with Universal Television Entertainment, is looking for the next, big unscripted idea through the second installment of the UNSCRIPTED PITCH ACCELERATOR.

-The participating NBCU Entertainment networks/platforms are: NBC, cable networks Bravo, E!, Oxygen, USA, as well as our streaming platform Peacock.
+The participating NBCU Entertainment networks/platforms are: NBC Network, Bravo, and Peacock.

-Up to five pitches will be selected to receive a $20,000 development deal with NBCU Entertainment to further develop the concept for possible greenlight consideration.
+Up to five pitches will be selected to receive a $20,000 development deal with Universal Television Entertainment and will be paired with our internal studio Universal Television Alternative Studio (UTAS) to further develop the concept for possible greenlight consideration.

 We are open to unscripted pitches in the following categories: